InspiryThemes/realhomes-docs/docs/customize-styles-modern.md

 ![Real Homes Documentation](images/customize-theme/ct-7.png)

+!!! note
-> Note: It is highly recommended to use child theme for any changes that you want to make as this way you can update parent theme whenever an update becomes available.
+    It is highly recommended to use child theme for any changes that you want to make as this way you can update parent theme whenever an update becomes available.
 Simply copy a template file that you want to change to child theme after creating same directory structure and then modify it.
 For more info http://codex.wordpress.org/Child_Themes.

 **Custom CSS in Parent Theme** - if you are not using child theme then '**css/custom.css**' file is provided in parent theme to add major css changes.